wounded-pixels/dsp-playground/README.md

   * sample kernels with links
   * sample signals with links
   * explanation text
-  * labels for signal, kernel, output signal
+  * labels for signal, kernel, output signal X
-  * y axis labels
+  * y axis labels X
   * some sort of funnel line from kernel to output signal

 ## Next up